bobertjmurphy/MedianSample/Readme.txt

 The results from this were verified by:
 - Examining all results from the same movie set, and that use the same grid dimensions
 - Compare those result files
-- Spot-check some simlar keyframe times to make sure the median value patterns were similar
+- Spot-check some similar keyframe times to make sure the median value patterns were similar